cdijkstra/Blog/_posts/2022-06-09-Restoring-Azure-SQL-With-Private-Link.md

 image: 'privatelinksymbol.png'
 ---

+## Transferring data across a private link
 Two non-trivial situations occur when using a private link to restore a SQL database using a private link; (1) the export gets stuck on 1% and (2) the SQL credentials are modified after restoring.
 I'm gonna discuss what to do when that happens.

-## Transferring data across a private link:
 My colleagues and I are setting up a test environment for a customer that already has the Acceptance and Production environments defined in code.
 The IaC is written in ARM, you can expect a blog soon about how to convert that to bicep.
 We could relatively easily deploy a test environment by providing `parameter.t.json` files and deploying the resource groups to a new subscription using `az deployment group -l $location --template-file template.json --parameters parameters.t.json` with a valid `$location` parameter.
 The cloud environment contains a SQL server group with the following characteristics:
 - 4 databases ✅